Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales

 \section{Introduction}

 In this paper we aim to solve a stochastic unconstrained, possibly nonconvex, optimization problem

 where $f(x)$ is a function which is assumed to be smooth and bounded from below, and whose value can only be computed with some noise.
-Let $\tilde{f}$ be the noisy computable version of $f$, which takes the form
+Let $\tilde{f}(x,\xi)$ be the noisy computable version of $f$, where the noise $\xi$ is a random variable.
+One of the most common settings is

-where the noise $\xi$ is a random variable.
-Stochastic optimization methods, in particular stochastic gradient decent (SGD), have recently become the focus of much research in optimization, especially in applications to machine learning domains.
+Stochastic optimization methods, in particular stochastic gradient descent (SGD), have recently become the focus of much research in optimization, especially in applications to machine learning domains.
 This is because in machine learning the objective function of the optimization problem is typically a sum of a (possibly) very large number of terms, each term being the loss function evaluated using one data example.
 This objective function can also be viewed as an expected loss, in which case it cannot be accurately computed, but can only be evaluated approximately, given a subset of data samples.
 During the last decade significant theoretical and algorithmic advances were developed for convex optimization problems, such as logistic regression and support vector machines.
 However, with the recent practical success of deep neural networks and other nonlinear, nonconvex ML models, the focus has shifted to the analysis and development of methods for nonconvex optimization problems.
 While SGD remains the method of choice in the nonconvex setting for ML applications, theoretical results are weaker than those in the convex case.
 In particular, little has been achieved in terms of convergence rates.
 A notable paper \cite{GhadimiLan} is the first to provide convergence rates guarantee of a sort for a randomized stochastic gradient method in nonconvex setting.
 This method, however, utilizes a carefully chosen step size and a randomized stopping scheme, which are quite different from what is used in practice.